Variom/rogue/README.md

-A game made with pygame.
+A roguelike game made with pygame.